NextSDS Logo

 Immediate Medical Attention

-IF exposed or if you feel unwell: Call a Poison Center or doctor/physician.
-If any ill effects appear (inhalation), get medical attention immediately.
-Get medical attention immediately if pain, blinking, tears or redness persist (eye contact).
-If a polyol is swallowed obtain emergency medical attention (ingestion).
+If any ill effects appear get medical attention immediately (inhalation); Get medical attention immediately if pain, blinking, tears or redness persist (eyes); Obtain emergency medical attention (ingestion).

 Medical Treatment